Cyrus Mehri: The Rooney Rule

 In 2002, Mehri cowrote, with Johnnie L. Cochran Jr., a report titled Black Coaches in the National Football League: Superior Performance, Inferior Opportunities.
 In response, the NFL adopted the Rooney Rule.
 Named after Pittsburgh Steelers’ owner Dan Rooney, the rule requires that at least one minority candidate be interviewed for the positions of head coach or general manager.
 Mehri’s work with the NFL formed the basis of the book, Advancing the Ball: Race, Reformation, and the Quest for Equal Coaching Opportunity in the NFL, by N. Jeremi Duru.

 In 2015, the English Football League adapted the Rooney Rule for professional soccer in the United Kingdom.

 Other entities that have implemented versions of the rule include the cities of Portland and Pittsburgh, and the companies Xerox, Intel, Facebook, Pinterest, and Amazon.

 The Fritz Pollard Alliance

-In 2003, Mehri cofounded the Fritz Pollard Alliance, a nonprofit dedicated to diversity in the NFL.
+In 2003, Mehri cofounded the Fritz Pollard Alliance, a non-profit organisation dedicated to diversity in the NFL.
 This affinity group helps minorities secure off-the-field leadership positions in the league, and at various points was led by former NFL players including John Wooten, Harry Carson, and Kellen Winslow.
 Rob Graves, former General Manager of the Arizona Cardinals, is the current executive director.